DataRecce/recce/README.md

 <a href="https://datarecce.io"><img src="https://datarecce.io/assets/images/landing/home/featured_image.png" style="width: 100%; max-width: 600px; display: block; margin: 0 auto 20px;" /></a>

+## Who's using `Recce`?

+`Recce` is useful for validating your own work or the work of others, and can also be used to share data impact with non-technical stakeholders to approve data checks.

+- **Data engineers** can use `Recce` to ensure the structural integrity of the data and understand the scope of impact before merging.

+- **Analysts** can use `Recce` to self-review and understand how data modeling changes have changed the data.

+- **Stakeholders** can use `Recce` to sign-off on data after updates have been made

 ## Why `Recce`

 [dbt](https://www.getdbt.com/) has brought many software best practices to data projects, such as: